Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Problem Formulation of Ramping Reserve Allocation

 \subsection{Optimization Problem Formulation}

-Consider $N$ BESSs that are installed across a control area, where each BESS possesses a local cost function that cannot be revealed to the others.
-As illustrated in Fig. 2, the entire operation indexed by $k$ can be divided into a number of optimization stages separated by the re-initialization of learning rates, which will be covered in \uppercase\expandafter{\romannumeral3}.A.
-We use $t$ as an index for current optimization stage, with iteration $0$ denoting its beginning and iteration $t+1$ denoting current position of optimization.
-For the ease of notation, $(\cdot)_{i,t}$ in current optimization stage is treated equivalent to $(\cdot)_{i,k}$ in the entire operation.
+Consider $N$ BESSs that are installed across the area.
+Each of them is managed by the local bus agent, which cannot reveal its cost function to the others.
+As illustrated in Fig. 5, the entire operation from time instant $0$ to time instant $k+1$ can be divided into a number of optimization stages separated by the reset of learning rates, which will be covered in \uppercase\expandafter{\romannumeral5}.
+A. Meanwhile, we use $t$ as an index for the current optimization stage, with iteration $0$ denoting its beginning and iteration $t+1$ denoting the current position of optimization.
+For instance, $(\cdot)_{i,t}$ in the current optimization stage is treated as equivalent to $(\cdot)_{i,k}$ in the entire operation.

-Here we would like to re-state that (17) is an online convex optimization problem with time-varying constraints, which requires BESS to first interact with the unknown environment and then observe the remaining AIE.
-In turn, each BESS will need to raise or lower its output at the next iteration $t+1$, based on the local and neighbors' observations at iteration $t$, to meet the instantaneous ramping requirements and thereby counteract the AIE.
-From this perspective, the optimization problem is feedback-driven, and in terms of cost minimization, it can be mathematically modeled as follows:

-where (\ref{problem}a) focuses on the real-time cost-effectiveness of AGC enhancement.
-Two decision variables, $d_i$ and $c_i$, are optimized and then implemented at iteration $t+1$ (i.e., time instant $k+1$), where the binary variable $\delta_{i,t}$ is combined with (17b)--(17c) to decide whether charge or discharge at iteration $t+1$.
-Moreover, the calendar aging independent of charge-discharge cycling is omitted as it is a long-term process beyond the time frames of ORRA.